Corns and Calluses

 Corns and Calluses Overview

-A callus (tyloma) is an area of skin that thickens after exposure to repetitive forces in order to protect the skin.
-A callus may not be painful.
+A callus (tyloma) is an area of skin that thickens after exposure to repetitive frictional forces in order to protect the skin.
+A callus may or may not be painful.
 When it becomes painful, treatment is required.
 However, people who suffer from diabetes, poor blood circulation, or loss of sensation (neuropathy) should seek professional treatment even if there is no associated pain.

 When a callus develops a mass of dead cells in its center (keratinocytes), it becomes a corn (heloma).
 Corns generally occur on the toes and balls of the feet.
 Calluses occur on the feet, hands, and any other part of the skin where friction is present.

 Must Read Articles Related to Corns and Calluses

 The eMedicineHealth doctors ask about Corns and Calluses:

 Corns and Calluses - Remedies

 What home remedies did you find effective for your corns or calluses?

 What treatments did you receive for corns and/or calluses?

 What home remedies have you found effective in treating corns and calluses?